jonlee174/galois-playground/README.md

 ### Error Handling
 - **Reducible polynomials**: Clear explanation that Galois groups apply to irreducible polynomials
+- **High degree polynomials**: Polynomials of degree ≥12 are rejected with an informative message
 - **Syntax errors**: Helpful feedback for invalid polynomial syntax
 - **Computation timeouts**: Graceful handling of complex computations